 Yes, social work can be emotionally difficult at times.
 Sometimes CSWs work with people who do not follow treatment programs, make poor decisions, or simply won't allow themselves to be helped.
 Dealing with loss is part of this profession.

 However, moments of frustration or sadness are usually far outweighed by the immense satisfaction of helping those in need transform their lives for the better.

 Most CSWs will tell you that their work is deeply rewarding—and that they love seeing people who had previously struggled or lost hope, rebuild their lives with new confidence and purpose.

 The truth: Community support work isn't depressing, it's uplifting.
 This career path is all about empowering others, and providing help where it's needed most.
 CSWs make a huge, positive difference in our communities.

 Myth #3: You Need a Degree to Enter the Social Services Field

-Social workers and counsellors typically need a Bachelor or Master degree to work in the field.
-However, front-line CSWs need only a Community Support Worker diploma to begin their career in social services.
+Social workers and counsellors typically need a bachelor's or master's degree to work in the field.
+However, front-line CSWs need only a community support worker diploma to begin their career in social services.

 Most CSW programs in Winnipeg can be completed in less than one year, and some provide internships to help students gain field experience before they graduate.

 Myth #4: CSWs work mostly with adults